jehillert/material-ui-styled-components-boilerplate/README.md

 ```

 #### Provide breakpoints & media-query functions
+##### path/to/media-queries.js
 ```
-// path/to/media-queries.js
-// This could just as easily be included in the theme. import styled from 'styled-components';
+// This could just as easily be included in the theme file.

+import styled from 'styled-components';

 export const size = {